amykapernick/amys_kapers/site/talks/how-to-build-a-quokkabot.md

 ---
-title: How to Build a Quokka Bot
+title: How to Build a QuokkaBot
 ---
 Quokkas are the happiest animal in Australia that surprisingly isn't trying to kill you.
 But can you really be sure that what you're looking at is a Quokka and not something more dangerous?